zhemingfan/biof501a-mbb659_jeremy_fan/README.md

 ### Background Information and Hypothesis

 COVID-19 is a global pandemic and represents one of the toughest health challenges in 2020 [[1]](#1).
 As cases and mortality have been rapidly increasing over the past months, the need of rapid information regarding COVID-19 sequences for scientists and clinicians have increased dramatically [[1]](#1).
 While existing COVID-19 pipelines for sequencing have been developed [[2]](#2).
-To my knowledge, few pipelines have utilized the [https://github.com/cov-lineages/pangolin](Phylogenetic Assignment of Named Global Outbreak LINeages (PANGOLIN) software), which is a software that can rapidly detect the lineage from a given _fasta_ file.
+To my knowledge, few pipelines have utilized the [Phylogenetic Assignment of Named Global Outbreak LINeages (PANGOLIN) software](https://github.com/cov-lineages/pangolin]), which is a software that can rapidly detect the lineage from a given _fasta_ file.
 Overall, 5 FASTQ samples submitted by the **Delaware Public Health Lab** to the National Center for Biotechnology Information (NCBI) Sequence Read Archive (SRA) have been identified and will be used to demonstrate the validity of this pipeline.
 As the US is seeing unprecendented rise in the number of COVID cases, rapid and urgent responses must be done as quickly as possible, and this pipeline offers an expedient manner of collecting lineage.
 Theoretically, this may be relevant clinically relevant as physicians might notice that a cluster of cases have a common lineage, which may inform they of either a superspread event occuring or whether distinct, separate local outbreaks are occuring.
 While currently only 1 sample is processed, more can be used in the imaginable future if this pipeline is further developed.
 Based on previous literature which suggest that type A and type C are found in significant proportions in Europeans and Americans, I hypothesize that the majority of samples will be either type A or type B lineage[[3]](#3).
 Note that for this analysis, only paired-end reads data was used.

 ### Dependencies

-Currently, [https://ubc-mds.github.io/resources_pages/install_ds_stack_mac/#git](git) and [https://docs.conda.io/en/latest/miniconda.html](Miniconda) are required to run this program.
+Currently, [git](https://ubc-mds.github.io/resources_pages/install_ds_stack_mac/#git) and [Miniconda](https://docs.conda.io/en/latest/miniconda.html) are required to run this program.
 It will be implicitly assumed that users have this already installed.

 ***
 <!-- GETING STARTED -->

 ## Getting Started

-Before getting started, note that the reference sequence has already been provided for convenience, and can be found [https://www.ncbi.nlm.nih.gov/nuccore/1798174254](here).
+Before getting started, note that the reference sequence has already been provided for convenience, and can be found [here](https://www.ncbi.nlm.nih.gov/nuccore/1798174254).
 Briefly, the pipeline was built with `Snakemake` and is split into the following steps:

 1. Extracting FASTQ reads through the `sra-toolkit`.
 2. Mapping the reads to the reference sequence using `minimap2`.